Fluctuation-induced odd-frequency spin-triplet pairing in disordered electron liquid: Technical details of the non-linear sigma model in Keldysh space

 where ${\cal F}_{\epsilon} = \tanh\left( \frac{\epsilon}{2T} \right)$ is fermionic distribution function at equilibrium.
 Gradient expansion around the saddle-point gives the following action describing fluctuations,

 where $D = \frac{1}{3}v_{\mathrm{F}}^2\tau$ is the diffusion coefficient.
 We note that the diffusion coefficient is that of a three-dimensional system.
-Later in the Supplemental Material a limit of thick film is going to be taken.
+In the Main Text a limit of thick film is taken.
 Fourier convention is